-The principal way we support Moorfields Eye Hospital NHS Foundation Trust (the trust) and its academic partner University College London Institute of Ophthalmology (IoO) is by providing financial support, through grant making.
-In addition our activities include the provision of non-financial support, such as advice and partnership making, and we use our other resources of knowledge, expertise and time.
-We are working in partnership with the trust and UCL to create Oriel, a new world class integrated centre for advancing clinical care, teaching and research in 2026-27.
+The principal way we support Moorfields Eye Hospital NHS Foundation Trust (Moorfields) is by providing financial support, through grant making.
+In addition our activities include the provision of non-financial support, eg advice and partnership making, and we use our other resources of knowledge, expertise and time.
+We are working in partnership with Moorfields and UCL to create Oriel, a new world class integrated centre for advancing clinical care, teaching and research in 2026-27.
 The new facility will benefit millions of patients in London, the UK and across the world.